impress/impress.js/src/plugins/subeffects/README.md

 ### USAGE

-The plugin adds the posibility to add custom classes at each substep to objects:
+The plugin adds the posibility to add custom classes at each substep to objects.

 When an object with class substep uses one of the following attributes, the following classes are added to certain objects.

 The attributes are: